fisshy/react-scroll/README.md

 A good visual reference can be found at [easings.net](http://easings.net/)

 ### Best Practices and Tips
--Optimize performance by limiting the number of elements with scroll events.
+- Optimize performance by limiting the number of elements with scroll events.
--Test your application on various devices and screen sizes to ensure accessibility.
+- Test your application on various devices and screen sizes to ensure accessibility.

 ### Troubleshooting and FAQs
-Troubleshooting and FAQs
-Q: How do I customize the scroll behavior?
+- Q: How do I customize the scroll behavior?
-A: You can customize the scroll duration, easing function, and other parameters using the duration, smooth, and offset props.
+- A: You can customize the scroll duration, easing function, and other parameters using the duration, smooth, and offset props.

-Q: Why is my smooth scrolling not working?
+- Q: Why is my smooth scrolling not working?
 This can be applied to any prop!
-A: Ensure that the smooth prop is set to true and that your browser supports smooth scrolling.
+- A: Ensure that the smooth prop is set to true and that your browser supports smooth scrolling.

 ### Contributions
-To contribute to React-Scroll, please follow these guidelines:
+- To contribute to React-Scroll, please follow these guidelines:

--Fork the repository and create a new branch for your changes.
+- Fork the repository and create a new branch for your changes.
--Make your changes and submit a pull request with a clear description of your work.
+- Make your changes and submit a pull request with a clear description of your work.
--Include tests and ensure all existing tests pass before submitting your changes.
+- Include tests and ensure all existing tests pass before submitting your changes.

 ### Changelog
 - [See the CHANGELOG](./CHANGELOG.md)

 ### License
-React Scroll is licensed under the MIT License.
+- React Scroll is licensed under the MIT License.
 Explore this to understand terms and conditions of the license- https://opensource.org/licenses/MIT